borisdayma/Lyft-Perception-Challenge/README.md

 - Represent images in other spaces than RGB such as HSV to see if it helps the network ;

+- Replace separable convolution layers with regular convolution layers ;

+- Modify dropout strategy: at the moment we drop 10% of neurons in full network (except on output layer) while we could try different possibilities ;

 - Add a fourth channel to the image corresponding to the gray scale and try to train only on this channel or on all four channels (RGB + gray) ;

 - Balance the training samples based on their current F-score through probability sampling or weighing score ;

 - Optimize separate networks for car and road detection ;

+- Use pre-trained networks (such as VGG) for the contraction part of the architecture ;

 - Collect even more data!
 Even though the number of training samples is high, they come from continuous sequences, limiting their diversity.
 This time we would collect data from a lot of short and independent sequences.